-Washington University is a wonderful place to pursue training and to work; we hope you consider joining us.
-For now, take a tour through the residency and department websites to see the interests and achievements of our faculty and residents and look at the Resident’s Life section to find links to the many attractions that make Saint Louis a wonderful place to live.
+Please take a tour through our residency and department websites to see the interests and achievements of our faculty and residents and look at the Resident’s Life section to find links to the many attractions that make Saint Louis a wonderful place to live.

 We wish you all the best as you choose a residency and in your future career!

 Department of Neurology

 Phone: (314) 362-3296